Yankees vs. White Sox Player Props Betting Odds

-The New York Yankees host the Chicago White Sox at Yankee Stadium on Tuesday at 7:05 PM ET.
-Those looking to place a player prop wager can find odds for Andrew Vaughn and others in this contest.
+Bookmakers have listed player props for Andrew Vaughn and others when the New York Yankees host the Chicago White Sox at Yankee Stadium on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!